heapsource/fire/messaging/Specification.v1.0.md

 ### Errors Table
     Error Code			Message
-    PMD1				Property PROP_NAME data type in message MESSAGE_NAME is conflicting with another property of a inherited property.
+    PME1				Property PROP_NAME data type in message MESSAGE_NAME is conflicting with another property of a inherited property.
-    PMD2				Property PROP_NAME in message MESSAGE_NAME must be unique.
+    PME2				Property PROP_NAME in message MESSAGE_NAME must be unique.
-	PMD3				Property PROP_NAME in message MESSAGE_NAME contains illegal characters.
+	PME3				Property PROP_NAME in message MESSAGE_NAME contains illegal characters.
-	PMD4				MESSAGE_NAME contains illegal characters.
+	PME4				Name of message MESSAGE_NAME in source SOURCE_NAME contains illegal characters.
-	PMD5				MESSAGE_NAME is defined multiple times in the Universe.
+	PME5				Message MESSAGE_NAME is defined multiple times in the Universe.
-	PMD6				SOURCE_NAME defines a message with no name.
+	PME6				Source SOURCE_NAME defines a message with no name.
-	PMD7				SOURCE_NAME does not conforms the JSON format.
+	PME7				Source SOURCE_NAME does not conforms the JSON format.
+	PME8				DataType or Message MESSAGE_NAME was not found in the Universe.
+	PME9				Property PROP_NAME was not found in message MESSAGE_NAME.

 ### Replacement tokens for the Error Messages.
 **PROP_NAME** Name of the property involved in the error.